DamianZakrzewski/JustDoItLater/README.md

  Each entry have a status - default state is NotStated.
  There are tree states NotStarted, InProgress and Completed.

  Data are saved to SQLite database.
+Db is generated automatically at first application start.